Author: Isaac Vega

 I had a great time playing Neon Gods.
 It has one of my favorite themes, tense and exciting gameplay, and excellent replay value with the different scenarios.
 It’s a lot of fun and well worth buying, but there are a couple of things to be aware of before you do.

 One major issue I found is that Neon Gods features just enough randomness to really tick off certain types of gamers.
 Between the die rolls for combat and the sliding scale for recruitment costs, sometimes your plans just won’t work out.
 The other issue was the Analysis Paralysis problem I mentioned, especially if you’re planning on a four-player session.
 Neon Gods should be a reasonably quick game, and even one player dragging out the action can be the absolute death of it.

 If you’ve got the right group of players, Neon Gods is a blast.
+It's a great game because it has a strong aesthetic and is a good way to let new board gamers try out some more complicated mechanics without overwhelming them; it also isn't too light, so more experienced players won't feel as if there's nothing on offer.
 If you’re looking for an area control game that’s on the lighter, sillier side, or if you’re just into the over-the-top 80s setting, I would absolutely recommend it!
 I'll say one thing for sure: I never thought I'd be trying to use the world Blurp so seriously in public.